aviflombaum/sinatra-activerecord-using-tux-v-000/README.md

 For example, in this repo there is a simple Sinatra app with a `User` model and a method called `say_name`.
 I want to test that the `say_name` method works.
 Wouldn't it be great if we could enter into some sort of playground environment where we can test out our code?

 In the past, we've used IRB for just that.
-Let's try dropping into IRB and testing out our code.
+Let's try dropping into IRB and testing out our code. j

 Open up IRB in terminal and require the file `models/user.rb`: